NYUAppSec/appsec_hw1/HW1_Instructions.md

 tests, the fuzzer-generated tests, and a brief writeup explaining the bugs you found and fixed in this part.

+## Hints

+1. What counts as two different bugs?
+A general rule of thumb is that if you can fix one of them without fixing the other, then they will be counted as distinct bugs.
+3. Some crashes may not occur consistently every time you run the program, or may not occur when you run the program in a different environment or with different compile flags.
+One way to make a crash more reproducible is to use Address Sanitizer (ASAN), which we will cover in class.
+The `Makefile` also includes a target that will build the gift card reader using ASAN, which you can invoke with `make asan`.
+2. When fixing a crash, you should try to understand what the root cause is.
+   You will probably find it helpful to look at the address sanitizer output, which will usually tell you exactly what line of the program is accessing invalid memory.
+You may also want to try using the `gdb` or `lldb` debuggers;
+   guides and tutorials can be found online.
+Your IDE (if you use one) may also provide a built-in debugger.

 ## Grading

 Total points: 100